rerost/jump-history/README.md

 - The extension uses a simplistic approach to detect definition jumps.
 It may not accurately capture all types of navigation.

 ## Release Notes

+### 1.2.1

+- Fixed issue where the Jump History output panel would repeatedly appear during navigation
+- The output panel now only shows when explicitly requested via the "Show Navigation Tree" command

+### 1.2.0

+- Improved output messages for better clarity and consistency
+- Enhanced navigation tree header and reset messages
+- Added more descriptive empty state message

 ### 1.1.0